lijinbio/cellqc/README.md

 ## Installation

-Cellqc depends a number of R and Python packages, so please install the dependencies before installing cellqc.
+Cellqc depends on a number of R and Python packages, so please install the dependencies before installing cellqc.
 It is encouraged to use Conda to install dependencies as much as possible.
 E.g.,

 ```
 $ conda create -y -n cellqc